mgtron278/langchain_llms/readme.md

-# Langchain with OpenAI API
+# Langchain with OpenAI API - Surya Guttikonda

 This project demonstrates how to integrate the Langchain and OpenAI APIs to create a conversational assistant using Streamlit.